Charlie Parker

 • Charlie Parker was a heroin addict.
 Unlike Ray Charles, who managed his addiction well, Parker was impulsive and missed gigs.
 In one circumstance Parker moved cities because of his need for heroin, after cashing in his return ticket from California to New York after a gig.
 This turned out to be a positive move, because heroin was not readily available in California.

-• In 1951, Parker's cabaret card, which performers during the prohibition era needed in order to work in nightclubs, was suspended by the authorities because of his drug charges.
+• Sometime around June 1951, Parker's cabaret card, which performers during that era needed to work in New York City nightclubs, was suspended by the authorities because of his drug charges.
+This forced him to travel around the country to make a living until his card was reinstated in March 1953.

 • In 1949, the original Broadway club Birdland was opened in honor of Charlie Parker, and he was the headlining act on opening night.
 However, at one point, due to his excessive drinking and trouble-making, Parker was banned from the club that beared his name.
 Other than Parker, in the first years of the club, Miles Davis, Erroll Garner, Theolnious Monk and John Coltrane graced Birdland's stage.